 How can I stop my Amazon ECS service from failing to stabilize in AWS CloudFormation?

-Important: Manually forcing AWS CloudFormation into a CREATE_COMPLETE state isn't recommended for production services, because all tasks are stopped and doing this can cause a production outage.
+Important: Manually forcing AWS CloudFormation into a CREATE_COMPLETE state isn't a best practice for production services, because all tasks are stopped and doing this can cause a production outage.

 Verify resource creation

 1. In your AWS CloudFormation template, create an AWS::ECS::Service resource.
-See the following example:
+For example:

 Resources: ECSServiceA: Type: AWS::ECS::Service Properties: DesiredCount: 1 Cluster: awsExampleECSCluster LaunchType: EC2 ServiceName: "MyNginxService2" TaskDefinition: NginxTask:1